-When Thomas Crapper first displayed flushable toilets in his Chelsea showroom in the 1880s, the average height of the population was significantly shorter than today, meaning a toilet seat set at a height of 420mm from the floor seemed like a perfectly reasonable design.
+When Thomas Crapper first displayed flushable toilets in his Chelsea showroom in the 1880s, the average height of the population was significantly shorter than today, meaning a toilet seat sitting at a height of 420mm from the floor seemed like a perfectly reasonable design.

 While there have been many technological developments relating to the toilet – such as motion sensors for the flush and devices to save water – we have been left with our pans positioned at what has now become an uncomfortable height.

 This can be a particular annoyance for people living with arthritis as having to bend down lower than necessary to use the toilet only exacerbates existing joint pain.
-Wheelchair users also find this height frustrating as most wheelchairs are set at 480mm, making transferring that little bit harder and the use of a commode over the toilet impossible.
+Wheelchair users also find this toilet height frustrating as most wheelchairs are set at 480mm, making transferring that little bit harder and the use of a commode over the loo impossible.

 Solutions to the problem have emerged since the 1960s, with moulded seats and raised toilet seat frames becoming commonplace in accessible bathroom designs.
 However, this equipment can often make an environment look more hospital than home.